-This screen consists of a column for the Line Item Names, three columns for Nonrelated-Party Cost Areas, three columns for Related-Party Cost Areas, a column to total all expenses in each line item, and a column for notes.
-The three columns each for Nonrelated- and Related-Party Cost Areas correlate to the Program Administration & Operations and Central Office, plus a Total.
+This webpage has a column for the Line Item Names, four columns for Nonrelated-Party Cost Areas, four columns for Related-Party Cost Areas, a column to total all expenses in each line item, and a column for notes.
+The four columns each for Nonrelated- and Related-Party Cost Areas correlate to facility, operations, and administrative costs as allocated for Program Administration & Operations, Central Office, Educational services, and Vocational services, plus a Total.
 Facility and Operations costs should be reported if the Provider has a Program Administration office.
 Even if building/facility costs are paid by/through a central office, the portion of the building/facility and operations costs directly related to the contracted provider should be reported in the specific cost area as appropriate.
-The Program Administration & Operations columns are intended for the reporting of facility and operations costs that directly support the contracts included in the Cost Report Group for which the cost report is being prepared.
+The Program Admin & Operations, Educational, and Vocational columns are intended for the reporting of facility and operations costs that directly support the contracts included in the Cost Report Group for which the cost report is being prepared.
 The Central Office column is intended to capture the allocated portion of shared (i.e., central office) administrative costs.
 It is important to report all costs in the correct cost area.